VOL. III - CHAPTER 2

 Nothing more is known about Ann Catt, Sarah Catt or John Catt.

-For more details of James and Hannah's children, go to Appendix D
+For more details of James and Hannah's other children, go to Appendix D

 John Barton and Elinor Crowhurst.